Frequently asked questions

 How is the administration fee calculated?

-The administration fee is calculated on a sliding scale based on your monthly patient income excluding insurance premium.
+The administration fee is calculated on a sliding scale based on your monthly patient income.

 When are plan payments made by the patient?